 - Build a supportive tribe: Surround yourself with people who encourage exploration

-Living your purpose every day
+Live your purpose every day

-Evolving with your purpose
+Let your purpose evolve

 Practical next steps